GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 where the `echo=TRUE` command prints the commands to the screen as they are executed.

-Alternatively the script can be run from the commandline directly with:
+Alternatively the script can be run from the commandline directly.
+It is setup to run a single shapefile, selected with an integer argument, e.g.:

-    Rscript produce_unit_sources.R

-To only run a single shapefile, you can pass an integer argument, e.g.:

     Rscript produce_unit_sources.R 10